Open Rivers-Insights br.jpg

 Healthy Soils, Profitable Farms: Rethinking Agricultural Sustainability

-We support farmer-led, data-driven efforts that the end users are front and center, like the Soil Health Partnership (SHP), one of the first broad-scale, farmer-led efforts to bring practical, science-based solutions to the field.
-Dr. Shefali Mehta, who was the Executive Director of SHP from 2018-2019, shares about the work of the Soil Health Partnership to shift the dialogue in agriculture: putting farmers at the center of innovation and building a more sustainable future from the soil up.
+Open Rivers believes strongly that sustainability and profitability go hand-in-hand.
+For farmers, small businesses and entrepreneurs to thrive, they need a profitable pathway.
+Our founder, Shefali, discussed this value during her time with the Soil Health Partnership (SHP), one of the first broad-scale, farmer-led efforts to bring practical, science-based solutions to the field.
+She shares the importance of putting farmers at the center of innovation and building a more sustainable future from the soil up.

 entrepreneurship drives transformational change that is aligned with people, profit, and planet.